Sho1228/DPI-Optimizer/README.md

 # Mouse Sensitivity Tester

-A Python application designed to help users find their optimal mouse sensitivity by testing reaction time and accuracy with delayed mouse cursor movement.
+A Python application created to help users find their optimal mouse sensitivity by testing reaction time and accuracy with delayed mouse cursor movement.

 ## Features